How to record your DJ set!

 Recording Your Mix From Your Phone

-However, we can skip this step if we recoded directly into our computers or smartphones.
-Recording into your phone is a straightforward way to manage your recordings with the help of some dedicated apps.
+However, we can skip this step if we record it directly on our computers or smartphones.
+Recording on your phone is a straightforward way to manage your recordings with the help of some dedicated apps.

 Pioneer DJ – DJM REC (iOS Only)